 Why Skimp on Security When You Can Get a VPN for Free?

 WordPress website security needs to be a top priority for your business.
 With so many vulnerabilities to worry about within WordPress and on your server, having to secure your device and browser might seem like a nuisance.
 However, as you can see from the above guide to free VPNs, it’s both possible to set one up quickly and to do so without having to pay a dime.
+And if you're looking for a VPN-specific resource, look no further than VPNVanguard for VPN experts.

 If you want help configuring and managing the rest of the security for your WordPress site, get in touch with WP Buffs today.
 With everything from regular backups to malware scanning offered, WP Buffs can reduce the amount of work you’re required to do to keep your website safe.